matosjoaops/dockerlive-study/dockerlive-instructions/instructions.md

 #### Repair Opportunities and Quick Fixes

 When the extension detects problems that can be repaired, it marks them with a yellow underline (the environment variable problems are processed separately despite using an underline with the same color).
 Hovering over the underlined region will show additional information.
+The same section of the file may have multiple problems.

 ![](./images/repairable_warning.png)